vmallet/ida-plugins/README.md

 * [IPyIDA](https://github.com/eset/ipyida): PyIDA is a python-only solution to use a IPython console in the context of IDA Pro.
 It spawns an IPython kernel that you can connect to with `ipython console --existing` in your shell or by opening a *QT Console* window in IDA Pro with `<Shift-.>`<br>
 _Updated: 2022 04 23 &nbsp;&nbsp; Language: Python_

+* [J.A.R.V.I.S.](https://github.com/carlosgprado/JARVIS): Just Another ReVersIng Suite: a small bughunting suite comprising three elements: a fuzzer, a tracer based on INTEL PIN, a plugin for IDA Pro thought to assist you with the most common reversing tasks.
+It integrates with the tracer.<br>
+_Updated: 2018 10 19 &nbsp;&nbsp; Language: Python_

 * [JNIDA](https://github.com/applicazza/JNIDA): Helps to rename JNI native methods and restore their C signatures<br>
 _Updated: 2019 11 18 &nbsp;&nbsp; Language: Python_